It's Bruno!

-It's Bruno! is an American comedy streaming television series created by Solvan Naim that premiered on Netflix on May 17, 2019.
+It's Bruno! is an American comedy television series created by Solvan Naim that premiered on Netflix on May 17, 2019.
 The series stars Naim, Rob Morgan and Shakira Barrera.
 It's Bruno! follows the story of "a man and his beloved puggle dog, Bruno, as they stroll through the streets of Bushwick, Brooklyn."
 Bruno stars as himself, while Bruno's owner Malcolm is played by Naim.

 In 2019, the series was nominated for Outstanding Short Form Comedy or Drama Series at the 71st Primetime Creative Arts Emmy Awards.